 You system's first boot on its own power is what electrical engineers call the "smoke test".
-If you have any floppies in your floppy drive, remove them.
-Select the "Reboot the System" menu item.
+Select the "Reboot the System" menu item which will halt the system because rebooting is not supported on S/390 in this case.
+You then need to IPL GNU/Linux from the DASD which you selected for the root filesystem during the first steps of the installation.